 - No assurance in many Target States that operators, or other liable persons, would have adequate financial assets to meet such claims.

 Target states include Bulgaria, Croatia, Cyprus, Denmark, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Malta, the Netherlands, Poland, Portugal, Romania, Spain, United Kingdom, Iceland, and Norway.
 Only Norway has legislation that specifically compensates fisheries affected by offshore oil and gas operations and pollution.

 Additionally, none of the current laws or EU regulations aimed at this type of oil pollution include whistleblower provisions.
 Currently, the United States is the number one enforcer of MARPOL in the world because of the whistleblower provision in the Act to Prevent Pollution from Ships (APPS).
-APPS was enacted to implement the provisions of MARPOL and permits federal courts to grant rewards of up to 50% of the total fines to whistleblowers whose disclosures regarding pollution on the high seas results in a successful prosecution.
+APPS was enacted to implement the provisions of MARPOL and permits federal courts to grant rewards of up to 50% of the total fines to whistleblowers whose disclosures regarding pollution on the high seas result in a successful prosecution.
 Whistleblowers do not need to be U.S. citizens to receive a reward.

-Given the fossil fuel industry’s enormous pressures to minimize costs and the fact that much of the work is beyond the scrutiny of casual observers, there is a high risk that environmental and worker safety violation will be concealed.
+Given the fossil fuel industry’s enormous pressure to minimize costs and the fact that much of the work is beyond the scrutiny of casual observers, there is a high risk that environmental and worker safety violation will be concealed.
 Whistleblowers can play a key role in bringing wrongdoing to light.